 Strategies in Economic Development and Legal Practice Business Development (5614 Section 8) – In this course, participants will be introduced to topics in economic development from a legal perspective, including but not limited to the importance of nondisclosure agreements, maintaining confidentiality when representing the interests of state and local government, negotiating incentives and clawback provisions.
 Relatedly, the course will attempt to examine the similarities between economic development business development and law firm client development, including identifying client prospects, managing conflicts among prospective clients and project management techniques to deal conclusion.

-Faculty: Quentin Messer and Chris Tyson
+Faculty: Chris Tyson

 Video Game Law (5614 Section 10) – This course will examine a range of issues related to the creation and marketing of video games.
 Students will study copyright, trademark, publicity rights and other intellectual property rights, as well as statutory protections such as the Digital Millennial Copyright Act that are integral to the development and distribution of video games.
 Students will also evaluate the relationship between the developer and publisher of games and evaluate the key contractual provisions contained in every publisher and developer agreement.
 Finally, issues such as First Amendment protections and the danger to children through the promotion of violence will be evaluated.